osinfra-io/.github/profile/README.md

 Open Source Infrastructure (as code) is a development model for infrastructure that focuses on open collaboration and applying relative lessons learned from software development practices that organizations can use internally at scale.

+### Platforms

+Every organization is unique, and there is no one-size-fits-all platform.
+Platforms continuously evolve and change based on your organizational requirements and the internal customers that consume them.
+The examples of Infrastructure as Code we provide are designed to spark ideas, help you invest in your people, and develop the necessary skills to improve your services.

 #### Resources

 - [osinfra.io](https://www.osinfra.io)